supa2/Automaton/The-analog-machine.md

 This state machine monitors an analog input with a configurable sample period and fires off an optional callback whenever its value changes.
 Optionally keeps a moving average to smooth out peaks and troughs.
-The analog machine is great for monitoring potmeters.
+The analog machine is also great for monitoring potmeters.

 ![Sine](images/sine-graph-small.jpg)